spamsch/website/packages/shared/content/blog/bardusch-rfid-laundry-platform.md

 ## Framing the Challenge

-- **Volume at the edge:** 12 million garments scanned five times a week; events arrive in bursts from Data gateways.
+- **Volume at the edge:** 12 million garments scanned five times a week; events arrive in bursts from data gateways.
 - **Heterogeneous master data:** Proprietary system still mediates on‑prem ERP payloads that need to coexist with new cloud services.
 - **Analytics without lag:** Warehouse teams, sales, and customers expect dashboards and alerts in under ten seconds.
 - **Regulated operations:** Access models, retention rules, and audit trails must satisfy industrial customers across Europe.